sobhanblr/Assignment-3.2/README.md

 Used android:layout_weight="0.5" to create equal space between every row & column

+Apart from this round corner of Edit Text(Rectangle Input Text Box) and orange highlight has been implemented

 README, Screenshot of output, Apk file and Source Code is uploaded in Jit